mwouts/jupytext/README.md

 jupytext --from ipynb --to py:percent           # read ipynb from stdin and write double percent script on stdout
 ```

 Jupytext is also available as a pre-commit hook.
 Use this if you want Jupytext to create and update the `.py` representation of your `.ipynb` notebooks on every commit.
-All you need is to create a `.git/hooks/pre-commit` file with the following content:
+All you need is to create an executable `.git/hooks/pre-commit` file with the following content:
 ```bash
 #!/bin/sh
 jupytext --to py:light --pre-commit